 Special care is required to ensure there is no possibility of official or personal information being retrieved from media, devices and other equipment once they are out of Police control.
-Therefore, all Police ICT equipment (including cellular phones) must be disposed of through the ICT Service Desk.
+Therefore, all Police ICT equipment (including cellular phones) must be disposed of only through the ICTSC.

-Computing equipment to be released from Police control must be purged of all information, using a deletion utility program approved or compliant with the standards in the NZISM and provided by ICT.
-Alternatively, the storage media should be destroyed (e.g., by shredding).
-In some situations where the media is encrypted, ICTSC may use alternative methods to ensure the content cannot be recovered.
+Devices must be purged of all information using a deletion utility program approved or compliant with the standards in the NZISM and provided by ICTSC Alternatively the storage media should be destroyed (e g by shredding) In some situations where the media is encrypted ICTSC may use alternative methods to ensure the content cannot be recovered